iltommi/qdb-documentation/source/administration/installation.rst

     make CXX=clang++
     make install

-Once you have this setup, quasardb runs out of the box.

 Linux
 -----

-All required libraries are included in gzipped tar archive.
-You will need the libc version 2.5 or later to run quasardb.
+ #.
+Verify your system meets the :ref:`sysreq-linux`.
+ #.
+Log in to https://download.quasardb.net/ with your credentials.
+ #.
+Download the file named qdb-server-<ver>-linux-64bit.tgz, where <ver> is the version of quasardb you wish to install.
+ #.
+Extract the tarball.

 Windows
 -------

-Windows XP SP3 or later is required to run quasardb.
+ #.
+Verify your system meets the :ref:`sysreq-windows`.
+ #.
+Log in to https://download.quasardb.net/ with your credentials.
+ #.
+Download the file named `setup-qdb-server-<ver>.exe`, where <ver> is the version of quasardb you wish to install.
+ #.
+Run the setup executable.

 The setup program ensures all required libraries are installed.
-There is one setup program for Windows x86 and Windows x64, the setup will install the appropriate version.
+There is one setup program for Windows x86 and Windows x64; the setup will install the appropriate version.

-By default, quasardb listens to the localhost on the 2836 port.
-On Windows this may be the IPv6 localhost if IPv6 is installed.
-This can be confusing during tests.
-Specifying an explicit address, such as "127.0.0.1:2836", is recommended.

 Important defaults to know
 ---------------------------

     * By default, replication is disabled.
     * By default, the quasardb daemon does not log anything.
     * By default, the quasardb daemon listens on the port 2836 on the local address.
+On Windows this may be the IPv6 localhost if IPv6 is installed.
+This can be confusing during tests.
+Specifying an explicit address, such as "127.0.0.1:2836", is recommended.
     * By default, the quasardb web bridge does not log anything.
     * By default, the quasardb web bridge listens on the port 8080 on the local address.